KevinMarquette/kevinmarquette.github.io/_draft/powershell-hashtable-everything-you-wanted-to-know-about.md

     $drives | Select-Object -properties name, @{n='totalSpaceGB';e={($_.used + $_.free) / 1GB}}

 I personally don't like how long that makes commands and it often promotes some bad behaviours that I won't get into.
 I am more likely to create a new hashtable or `pscustomobject` with all the fields and properties that I want instead of using this approach in scripts.
 But there is a lot of code out there that does this so I wanted you to be aware of it.
-I talk about creating `pscustomobject` later on.
+I talk about creating a `pscustomobject` later on.

 ## Splatting hashtables at cmdlets
 This is one of my favorite things about hashtables that many people don't discover very early on.
-The idea is that instead of providing all the properties to a cmdlet on one line, you can instead pack them into a hahstable first.
+The idea is that instead of providing all the properties to a cmdlet on one line, you can instead pack them into a hashtable first.
 Then you can give the hashtable to the function in a special way.
 Here is an example of creating a DHCP scope.

     Add-DhcpServerv4Scope -Name 'TestNetwork' -StartRange'10.0.0.2' -EndRange '10.0.0.254' -SubnetMask '255.255.255.0' -Description 'Network for testlab A' -LeaseDuration (New-TimeSpan -Days 8) -Type "Both"